-Since the release of the NJspots Maps, the Waterfalls and Lookout Spots map has been one of the more popular maps and rightfully so.
-In the world of travel and social media, it seems like all the trendy influencers are taking photos in front of massive waterfalls.
+Since the release of the NJspots Maps, the Waterfalls and Lookout Spots map has been one of the more popular maps, and rightfully so.
+In travel and social media, it seems like all the trendy influencers are taking photos in front of massive waterfalls.
 But here in New Jersey, we like to think you are looking to explore them for different reasons.

-Whether you’re searching for tranquility, a swimming hole, or a cool spot to take some photos in front of the cascading water, we can all agree there are some amazing waterfalls that can be found right here in New Jersey.
-There are quite a few popular and well-visited falls in New Jersey, but you can always hike and find some additional ones that we outline on our map too.
+Whether you’re searching for tranquility, a swimming hole, or an excellent spot to take photos in front of the cascading water, we can all agree some impressive waterfalls can be found here in New Jersey.
+There are quite a few famous and well-visited falls in New Jersey, but you can always hike and find some additional ones that we outline on our map.

 Equipment For Photographing Waterfalls

-Before we start going over technique and tips, it’s important to show up to a waterfall like you “kind of” know what you’re doing.
-These are some things to bring or wear along with your journey to the falls.
+Before we start going over techniques and tips, you must show up to a waterfall like you “kind of” know what you’re doing.
+These are some things to bring or wear along your journey to the falls.